erdincay/N-Queen/README.md

 Run
 ---
-solution.Main class has the main function.
+Solution.Main class has the main function.

 Run the program as: "Main.class alg=value output=value size=value".